The KemiDigi project brings chemical data together in one service

 The list of chemicals held by Tukes for supervision in accordance with the Act on the Safe Handling and Storage of Dangerous Chemicals and Explosives was transferred to KemiDigi in the early part of the year.
-They form the basis for the chemicals list in KemiDigi, when companies log into KemiDigi for the first time.
-The exception is the list of chemicals that do not yet have classifications under the CLP regulation.
+They form the basis for the lists of chemicals in KemiDigi, when companies log into KemiDigi for the first time.